jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account.md

 ms.author: aahi
 ---

-# Create a Cognitive Services resource using the Azure portal
+# Create a Cognitive Research Technologies resource using the Azure portal

-Use this quickstart to start using Azure Cognitive Services.
+Use this quickstart to start using Azure Cognitive Research Technologies.
 After creating a Cognitive Service resource in the Azure portal, you'll get an endpoint and a key for authenticating your applications.

 [!INCLUDE [cognitive-services-subscription-types](../../includes/cognitive-services-subscription-types.md)]